zipivir/payment-gateway-simulation/Scala/README.md

 ```
 The Akka HTTP server is now running, and you can test it by sending simple HTTP requests.

-You can restart it by entering reStart again, and stop it with reStop.
-To restart your application each time a change is detected, run ~reStart.
+You can restart it by entering reStart again, and stop it with `reStop`.
+To restart your application each time a change is detected, run `~reStart`.